BrewBlox/brewblox-documentation/docs/user/services/spark.md

 ### MQTT Discovery

-For MQTT, a fourth option was added to the `--discovery` argument: `--discovery=mqtt`.
+For MQTT, a fourth discovery option was added: `BREWBLOX_SPARK_DISCOVERY=mqtt`.
 When set, the Spark service will wait for the controller to announce itself by publishing a message to the eventbus.

-`--discovery=all` will also check for MQTT connections, but while the feature is in beta, this is done last.
+`BREWBLOX_SPARK_DISCOVERY=all` will also check for MQTT connections, but while the feature is in beta, this is done last.
 If your controller is both in the same local network, and has MQTT enabled, the service will prefer to use a direct TCP connection.